peppelinux/draft-demarco-acme-openid-federation/draft-demarco-acme-openid-federation.md

     containing a signed JWT and representing the trust chain of the client in the OpenID Federation.
 See section 4.3 of [OIDC-FED].
 The client SHOULD use a trust anchor it has in common with the server.
-It is RECOMMENDED that the client include this field; otherwise, the ACME server SHOULD start Federation Entity Discovery to obtain the trust chain related to the client.
+It is RECOMMENDED that the client include this field; otherwise, the ACME server MUST start Federation Entity Discovery to obtain the trust chain related to the client.

 entity_identifier (optional, string):  the Entity Identifier of the client,